 Once the surgical procedure is complete, the arthroscopic portals and surgical incisions will be closed with sutures or surgical staples.
-You may be placed in a large compressive bandage and splint that will be applied from the knee to the toes.
-The splint and bandage is used to immobilize and protect the ankle.
-If your surgeon feels that you do not need a bulky bandage and splint, you may be placed in compression stockings.
-A compressive bandage (or stockings) reduce swelling and help prevent blood clots in the leg.
+A large bandage will be applied from mid thigh to the toes.
+Wrapping the entire leg with a compressive bandage reduces swelling and helps prevent blood clots in the leg.
 Once the bandage has been placed, you will be taken to the recovery room.